n0ve3mber/Spark/README.md

 ### 2. On the Client Side (Receiver)

-You can list all available files hosted by the server using the `-l` flag:
+You can request all available files hosted by the server using the `-l` flag:

 ```cmd
 spark.exe -l 192.168.1.136 8080